 Lake County Jail tests 600 inmates, employees -- three have COVID-19

-Lake County Jail officials tested about 600 inmates, employees and contractors as part of their largest COVID-19 screening effort to date, and just three tested positive, officials announced Friday.
+Lake County jail officials tested about 600 inmates, employees and contractors as part of their largest COVID-19 screening effort to date, and three tested positive, officials announced Friday.

-An inmate, a correctional officer and a contractual employee tested positive in screenings conducted last week, according to a news release from the Lake County Sheriff's Office.
-All three were asymptomatic.
+An inmate, a correctional officer and a contractual employee tested positive in screenings conducted last week, according to a news release.
+All were asymptomatic.

-The inmate who tested positive is being held in the jail's 14-day quarantine pod, which is separate from the general jail population.
+The inmate who tested positive is being held in the jail's 14-day quarantine pod.

 Next week, the entire jail staff as well as 28 inmates who had close contact with the inmate who tested positive will be tested again.
 The 28 inmates have already been placed into quarantine.